A crash guide!

 Myth v fact

-Status went through an ICO and has loads of cash
+Status went through an ICO

 We’re lucky to have some reserves behind us, but we have a long way to go in fulfilling our aims, and we want to be careful and resourceful in how we use funds to get there.
 The price of ETH heavily influences our runway.